AUTHOR: Huntley Fitzpatrick

 SOURCE: public library

-GIVE IT TO: HS girls, fans of Sarah Dessen and Susane Colasanti
+GIVE IT TO: HS, fans of Sarah Dessen and Susane Colasanti

 SUMMARY: Samantha Reed’s pristine life with her sister and senator mother may seem “picture perfect,” but it is far from that.
 Samantha never worries about money.
 She attends a top-notch private high school.
 Her house is tastefully decorated and impeccably clean.
 Trapped in a false image of perfection, Samantha longs for more and spends lots of her time watching the Garrett Family next door.
 With eight children, the Garretts are loud, messy, and broke–everything Samantha’s mother despises.
 When Jase Garrett, the Garrett’s third-oldest child, approaches Samantha one night and introduces himself, both Jase and Samantha fall hard for each other.
 Knowing her mother would disapprove, Samantha struggles to keep her relationship a secret.